New York, NY

 James Beard Award for Outstanding Restaurant Design

-Lagudis and Chow Down Management Inc.
+Client: Michael Lagudis and Chow Down Management Inc.

 Project team: Paul Lewis, Marc Tsurumaki, David J. Lewis; Eric Samuels, project architect; Lucas Cascardo, Alex Terzich, Matthew Roman, Katherine Hearey, Adam Frampton